-The purpose of the Network Statement is to inform titleholders3 about the nature and conditions of access and use of the main railway infrastructure structure, including the allocation of capacity.
-The Network Statement informs titleholders about the services ProRail can offer including availability, rates and conditions for these services and facilities.
+The objective of the Network Statement is to inform titleholders7 about the nature and conditions of access and use of the main railway network, including the allocation of capacity.
+The Network Statement informs titleholders about the services and facilities ProRail can offer including availability, rates and conditions for these services and facilities.